nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-info">
 :information_source: **Note:**<br>

-1. There is also a `Show Email` button on the GUI which you can click to open the same window.
+1. There is also a `Show Email` button on the GUI which you can click to open the same window.<br>

 2. On the window, there will be a `Copy Email` button that copies the list of emails to the user's clipboard to allow the user to efficiently send out mass emails.
 This function definitely is faster than individually copy-pasting student emails.